Introduction to Number Theory

 The book employs a versatile approach to the use of algebraic ideas.
 Instructors who wish to put this material into a broader context may do so, though the author introduces these concepts in a non-essential way.

 A final chapter discusses algebraic systems (like the Gaussian integers) presuming no previous exposure to abstract algebra.
-Studying general systems urges students realize unique factorization into primes is a more subtle idea than may at first appear; students will find this chapter interesting, fun and quite accessible.
+Studying general systems helps students to realize unique factorization into primes is a more subtle idea than may at first appear; students will find this chapter interesting, fun and quite accessible.

 Applications of number theory include several sections on cryptography and other applications to further interest instructors and students alike.